 Gridded Destruction Potential Index

 The destruction potential index (DPI; Thompson and Vescio 1998, Doswell et al. 2006) was used to combine the size, intensity, and longevity of tornado occurrence.
-The concept behind the DPI is that tornadoes having larger path widths, longer path lengths, and higher F/EF-scale rating possess a greater damage potential than weaker, narrower, and shorter-track tornadoes.
+The concept behind the DPI is that tornadoes having wider path widths, longer path lengths, and higher F/EF-scale rating possess a greater damage potential than weaker, narrower, and shorter-track tornadoes.
 The DPI attempts to quantify these differences in destruction potential, and is calculated using the following equation: